Alluxio/alluxio/docs/en/Debugging-Guide.md

 #### Q: I'm new to Alluxio and getting started.
 I failed to set up Alluxio on my local machine.
 What shall I do?

 A: First check `{ALLUXIO_HOME}/logs` to see if there are any master or worker logs.
-If the logs show some errors, follow the clue.
+Follow the clue indicated by the error logs.
 Otherwise please double check if you missed any configuration steps in [Running-Alluxio-Locally](Running-Alluxio-Locally.html).

 Typical issues:
 - `ALLUXIO_UNDERFS_ADDRESS` is not configured correctly.
-- Could not `ssh localhost` .
-Please make sure the public ssh key for the host is added in `~/.ssh/authorized_keys`.
+- If `ssh localhost` failed, make sure the public ssh key for the host is added in `~/.ssh/authorized_keys`.

 #### Q: I'm trying to deploy Alluxio in a cluster with Spark/HDFS.
 Are there any suggestions?